 By default, the instrument displays the 'Main Read Screen' (for gas measurement).
+This shows the CO_2 reading along with the optional O_2 reading.
 The instrument will return to this screen after power on or when returning from the menus.
-The 'Scroll' keys can be used to switch to another measurement screen.
-Continue to press the 'Scroll' keys to return to the 'Main Read Screen'.
+Key 2 'Arrow up' can be used to switch to another measurement screen, i.e. temperature or humidity.
+Continue to press the 'Scroll' key to return to the 'Main Read Screen'.